 What is AR Quick Look?

-AR Quick Look is a feature of ARKit 2.0, Apple’s current augmented reality software development platform for iPhone and iPad.
+AR Quick Look is a feature of ARKit, Apple’s augmented reality development platform for iPhone and iPad.
 It’s a tool that enables 3D object files – specifically the Pixar-developed USDZ file format – to be embedded in Apple’s pre-installed apps, including Safari, Messages, Mail, News, and Notes.

 With AR Quick Look in iOS 12, you just need to tap on a USDZ file on your iPhone and you’ll be presented with an interface for placing a 3D object within a live view of your surroundings.
 You can then move around that object just as if it were really there, and they can even be animated.